Last updated 24th August 2022

 Many of our resources are available in different formats, to help meet your needs.

-If you’re a Group member who needs a New Member Pack in a larger-print format or as an audio book on a series of CDs, please ask your Consultant.
+If you’re a group member who needs a New Member Pack in a larger-print format or as an audiobook on a series of CDs, please ask your Slimming World Consultant.
 They’ll happily order a copy from Head Office and bring it along to group.
-Online members who need access to these resources should contact the online support team.
+If you're a member of Slimming World Online, please contact the Online Support team on 0344 892 0430.

 We’ve also worked in conjunction with the RNIB to create a selection of audio books, including: